This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Adults aged 19 to 64 at high risk for pneumococcal disease may need one or more vaccine doses.
+- Adults aged 19 to 64 at high risk for pneumococcal disease will need 1 or more doses of the vaccine.
 If you are Native Alaskan or American Indian, ask your healthcare provider if you need the vaccine.
 Any of the following can increase your risk for pneumococcal disease:

 - A damaged or removed spleen, or sickle cell disease

 - A weak immune system caused by conditions such as HIV, cancer, or kidney failure